 Depending on your work schedule, get a second job on the weekends or throughout the week.
 You’ll accumulate wealth much faster by spending time earning money instead of relaxing at home.
 Consider these options:

 - Seasonal job: With a seasonal job, you’ll only work when the company needs you.
-During the summer, working at a water park would be seasonal.
+During the summer, you could work at a water park.
 During the holiday season, many companies need additional workers due to the holiday rush.

 - Restaurant job: Many restaurants rely on part-time waitresses, bartenders and hostesses, often with little experience.
 Sometimes you’re able to pick up shifts during busy times.
 You earn a small hourly wage plus tips, so it’s worth aiming to provide exemplary customer service to maximize your earnings.